Jordan Webb: Return to Canada

-On 28 August 2021, he returned to the Canadian Soccer League to play with Scarborough SC and recorded two goals in his debut match against Toronto Tigers.
+On 28 August 2021, Webb returned to the Canadian Soccer League to play with Scarborough SC and recorded two goals in his debut match against Toronto Tigers.
 He featured in the ProSound Cup final against FC Vorkuta but was defeated in a penalty shootout.
 He returned for a match on 5 June 2022, against Toronto Falcons where he recorded a goal.

-Electric City

 In March 2022, he signed with Electric City FC of League1 Ontario.

+In 2023, he joined ProStars FC.
+At the same time, he also played with Scarborough SC in the 2023 season, contributing a goal against the Serbian White Eagles on 15 July 2023.
+Throughout the 2023 campaign, he would help Scarborough secure the regular season title.

 International career

 In November 2015, he announced his desire to represent Singapore at the international level, subject to receiving a Singaporean passport.
 He received permanent residency status in June 2017.